CitizensFoundation/your-priorities-app/webApps/client/docs/src/yp-assistants/widgets/yp-agent-chip-for-purchase.md

 // Example usage of the YpAgentChipForPurchase component import './yp-agent-chip-for-purchase.js';

-const agentChip = document.createElement('yp-agent-chip-for-purchase');
+const chip = document.createElement('yp-agent-chip-for-purchase');
-agentChip.price = 29.99;
+chip.price = 29.99;
-agentChip.type = 'paid';
+chip.type = 'paid';
-agentChip.currency = 'USD';
+chip.currency = 'USD';
-agentChip.maxRunsPerCycle = 10;
+chip.maxRunsPerCycle = 10;
-agentChip.isSubscribed = 'true';
+chip.isSubscribed = 'true';

-document.body.appendChild(agentChip);
+document.body.appendChild(chip);
 ```

-This component uses Lit for rendering and styling, and it provides a visual representation of an agent's purchase information, including price, subscription status, and more.
-The component also includes styles for different states, such as when the agent is coming soon or available for a free trial.
+This component is styled to visually indicate different states such as "coming soon", "free trial", and "subscribed" using CSS classes.
+It uses the `unsafeHTML` directive to safely render HTML content within the component.